 A careful reading of Scripture helps us understand Lucifer’s downfall.
 He was created perfectly; however, inner iniquity and violence led him to sin.
 Isaiah describes what happened in Lucifer’s heart when he decided it was no longer good enough to be a perfect angel created in the beauty of God.
-Notice the five “I will” statements of Lucifer found in Isaiah 14:12-15:
+Notice the five “I will” statements of Lucifer found in Isaiah 14:12-15 (emphasis added):

 How you are cut down to the ground, you who weakened the nations!

 I will exalt my throne above the stars of God;